 - Federated factories take time to get up to speed on RPA and will likely ask for things or run into issues that the CoE had not planned for

 - A partially federated governance model can only work if the centralized model has already proven to add value (crawl before you walk)

 - The CoE’s time is now split between delivery of RPA solutions and supporting and onboarding new factories

 Fully Federated CoE

 In a fully federated model, the role of the CoE shifts from development and delivery to strategy and supporting factories.
 This is when things start seriously scaling.
-Business units can be responsible for their own design, development, and delivery, working within the guardrails established by the CoE.
+Business units can be responsible for their own design, development, and delivery – working within the guardrails established by the CoE.
 Most enterprise software takes a “my team owns this, so if you want a change on it, send us a request” approach.
-With a federated CoE, Enterprise A2019 should be the opposite.
+With a federated CoE, Automation 360 should be the opposite of that territorial approach.
 The stance of the CoE should be that onboarding, documentation, audit logging, reporting, testing, and delivery all have clearly defined standard operating procedures…and as long as any interested business unit agrees to adhere to those established standards, they are welcome to use the platform to automate their own use cases.

 It is at this point that organizations begin to see massive ROI on RPA.
 Bots and packages developed by one team can be shared across federated factories so that new automation opportunities don’t require building a bot from scratch.
 The CoE can partner with various factories to optimize the use of bot runners across teams and explore the use of workload management to pool bot runners together.